Shopify/quilt/packages/react-html/README.md

 ### `<Serialize />`

 The Serialize component takes care of rendering a `script` tag with a serialized version of the `data` prop.
-It is provided for incremental adoption of the `createSerializer()` method of generating serializations [documented above](#in-your-app-code).
+It is provided for incremental adoption of the `useSerialized()` method of generating serializations [documented above](#in-your-app-code).

 ### `render()`